higham/float_params/readme.md

 - bfloat16,
 - IEEE half precision (fp16),
+- NVIDIA tf32,
 - IEEE single precision (fp32),
 - IEEE double precision (fp64),
 - IEEE quadruple precision (fp128).

-The code was developed in MATLAB R2018b and works with versions at least back to R2016b.
+The code was developed in MATLAB R2020a and works with versions at least back to R2016b.

 License